 We are dedicated to celebrating excellence.
-This page honors the excellence of Capstone students Jiwon, Megan, and Moumita for the Spring 2020 semester.
+This page honors the excellence of Capstone students Jiwon and Megan from the Spring 2020 semester.
 We are proud of all the hard work these students put into creating their ePortfolio, and we wish them the best of luck in their future endeavors!
 Brava!

 Name: Jiwon Choi